-Stability and motion control shoes are both trying to correct the same problem (overpronation) and they do so with a medial post within the midsole to provide needed support for those who need some extra support.
+Stability and motion control shoes are both trying to correct the same problem (overpronation), but to different degrees.
+They do so with a medial post within the midsole to provide needed support for those who need some extra support.

 Differences Between Stability and Motion Control Shoe

-The differences between stability and motion control shoes are in degree.
+The biggest differences between stability and motion control shoes is in degree.
 Stability shoes are for runners who need to correct a small problem.
-If you overpronate slightly, you’ll want a stability shoe.
+If you overpronate slightly, a stability shoe might help.